satyaadk/test/README.md

 The project uses gradle as its build tool.

-Demonstrate a Stock Order accepting app using JAVA Web stack and features writing test cases.
+Demonstrate building a simple Order (Stock) accepting app using JAVA Web stack and features writing test cases.

 # Run application